 We're protective of our people.

 Spectora partners with companies that solve real problems for inspectors and clients — not just companies looking for sales opportunities.
 Our inspectors trust us with their businesses, and clients trust inspectors with one of the biggest decisions of their lives.
 That trust extends to anyone we work with.
+For example, Buyer Protection Products, such as insurance or home warranty offers, are one way we provide value to clients while ensuring their data is handled responsibly.

 Non-negotiable standards for our partners: